RockitBootcamp/Student-Resources/PHP/Laravel/Models/README.md

 ## Models

 Models are objects that represent your data in the database.
-More specifically , a model class maps to one table and abstracts some of the database interactions of that table for you.
+More specifically, a model maps to a table.
+With models, you won't have to perform basic database operations on your table by writing SQL.
+Instead, the model will perform these operations for you.
 When you instantiate a model object, the object will represent exactly one row from the model's table.

 To make a model, create a class that extends the base `Model` class: